monajemi/mcep/bash-tutorial.md

 ```

 As you may have noticed, you are already familiar with these commands and perhaps have typed
 them in your terminal before.
-A bash script is just a text file that contains these commands
+A bash script is just a text file (`bashMain.sh` in this example) that contains these commands
 so you don't have to type them each time.
 Instead, you just execute all the commands at once by
 writing `./bashMain.sh` or `bash bashMain.sh` in a terminal.